-Why “by developers, for developers” matters now more than ever
+Why “by developers, for developers” matters

 Philosophically, we believe our customers are the innovators.
 We stand behind the amazing things they’re building and are proud to play a role in their successes.
 We reflect this sentiment in one of our core company values, focus on the customer.
 But inside Fastly, you may also hear a different phrase: “by developers, for developers.”